-Installing virtual machines on iSCSI disks in Sun VirtualBox is a good idea to keep your virtual machines in network location and do live migration between VirtualBox hosts.
-This post illustrates how to connect iSCSI disks in Virtual Media manager, and install OS on iSCSI disks in VirtualBox.
+Installing virtual machines on iSCSI disks in VirtualBox is a good idea to keep your virtual machines at a centralized location.
+Also, it is one of the requirement to do live migration between VirtualBox hosts using teleportation.
+This post illustrates how to connect iSCSI disks in Virtual Media manager, and install OS on iSCSI disks.

-Steps to Connect iSCSI disks in Sun VirtualBox Virtual Media Manager
+Steps to Connect iSCSI disks in VirtualBox Virtual Media Manager

 2) Get the correct iSCSI disk target name address.
 Below is the FreeNAS iSCSI disk target I created for this example.

 3) Open the command prompt and type the following command.

 vboxmanage addiscsidisk –server 10.10.11.250 –target iqn.2007-09.jp.ne.peach.istgt:vbos

 10.10.11.250 – FreeNAS iSCSI server IP which configured in another host.

 iqn.2007-09.jp.ne.peach.istgt:vbos – Target name (shown in 2nd step)